 Deo Catania joined Bank of Valletta in 1981 and worked in the bank`s retail network for a number of years.
 In 1994 he joined the Bank of Valletta's treasury team within the Financial Markets group, starting off at the trading level in the foreign exchange markets and bond trading desk.
 He was responsible for the management of various bank products including deposits and other associated products.
 Deo was appointed Head of Treasury at Bank of Valletta in 2005 and subsequently Executive Head.
 He represented Bank of Valletta in various banking related seminars and conferences.
-He holds diplomas in Political Studies and Labour Studies from the University of Malta, an MBA from Henley Management College, and is a member of the Chartered Management Institute UK.
+Deo joined Mediterranean Bank in 2009 as Head of Treasury with the specific task to set up the Treasury Dept. He was later appointed as Head of Operations in 2014 and subsequently Group Head of Operations in 2017 with the task to support all the MeDirect Bank`s operations in Malta and Belgium.
+He holds diplomas in Political Studies and Labour Studies from the University of Malta, an MBA and a diploma in Management Studies from Henley Management College UK, and is a member of the Chartered Management Institute UK.

 Lorraine Bonello Ghio began her career with Mid-Med Bank in 1989.
 After receiving her basic training across a number of the Bank’s departments, Lorraine was appointed PA to the general manager of MIMBOL (Mid-Med’s offshore subsidiary), a position she held until 1996.
 Moving to a Legal and Financial Services practice, Lorraine developed her role as PA to the Managing Partner through assuming responsibility for the broader Administration and Human Resources functions.
 Attracted to the challenges of a start-up business, Lorraine joined MeDirect in its formative stage in 2006, primarily in the role of PA to the CEO, but with involvement across all the support functions of the bank.
-With the purchase and recapitalisation of the bank in 2009, she was appointed Head of Administration and Human Resources, a role she has remained in through the rapid growth of the bank in the last five years.
+With the purchase and recapitalisation of the bank in 2009, she was appointed Head of Administration and Human Resources, a role she has remained in through the banks' rapid growth.
 Lorraine is CertCIB qualified, and holds a diploma in Business Administration and Human Resources.

 Walance Buttigieg Scicluna has more than 15 years’ experience in the financial sector.
 In 2009 he became Deputy Senior Dealer in the Investments and Reserves section at the Central Bank of Malta, where he was responsible for the Fixed Income desk managing the Banks’ multi-currency bond portfolios.
 Walance was also responsible for the management of the foreign reserves on behalf of the European Central Bank in conjunction with another Euro system member.
 He was a member of various technical groups that focused on areas such as portfolio construction, benchmarking and hedging with recommendations presented to the Investment Policy Committee chaired by the Governor.
 Aside from ad hoc presentations he monthly reported and recommended to the Investment Policy Committee.
 He also lectured part-time at the University of Malta and the Institute of Financial Services.
 Walance holds a B.Com.
 (Hons) in Banking and Finance, an MA in Economics, an MA in Business Ethics (with Distinction) from the University of Malta and an MSc in Finance (with Distinction) from Strathclyde Business School.